12 Heteronormative Wedding Terms We Need to Stop Using

-If you haven’t noticed, the wedding industry is ripe with heteronormative terminology and traditions.
+If you haven't noticed, the wedding industry is ripe with heteronormativeterminology and traditions.
 Society has long been focused on a bride who is marrying a groom, and the verbiage reflects that.
-But it’s been engrained into our brains for so long that you may not even realize you’re using it.
+Yet, there are tuxes for women and flowers for men.
+It's not all one or the other.
+But it's been engrained into our brains for so long that you may not even realize you're using it.
 So I want to challenge you to start training your brain to use gender-neutral terms, and swap out these words for a more inclusive version during your wedding planning process:

 Fiancé/Fiancée: A lot of people think that “fiancé is gender-neutral, but let's tap back into our high school French class.
 When written out, one e is masculine and two is feminine.
 Modern Update: While you can certainly use whichever is applicable to your partner when talking about yourself, but when it comes to generally speaking, I like to write it out as fiancé/e so that it includes both the masculine and feminine versions.